jnz/q3vm/README.md

 `stringToInt`.
 We want to add the function to our virtual machine (step 1) and call it from our example code (step 2).
-(Note: there is already the atoi function in the bytecode, but this is just an example on how to call `atoi` as a native function and deal with address translation)
+(Note: there is already the atoi function in the bytecode, but this is just an example on how to call `atoi` as a native function and deal with address translation).

 **Step 1)** Add the native function to the host application